 Airplane Mode® & IP

-This section establishes the legitimacy, invention, ownership, and expansive commercial scope of Airplane Mode® as an original concept and registered trademark—created by Rob Lowe on 27th February 2001.
-This page underscores its historical roots, commercial power, and future-proofed IP strategy, including registration across 25+ trademark classes.
+This section establishes the legitimacy, invention, ownership, and expansive commercial scope of Airplane Mode IP, specifically Airplane Mode® as an original concept and registered trademark — created by Rob Lowe on 27th February 2001.
+This page underscores its historical roots, commercial power, and future-proofed IP strategy, including registration across varioius trademark classes.

 • Lay out the licensing, monetization, and brand expansion strategy